shaneikennedy/jdd/content/blog/git-intro/index.md

 ```
 > `git add .` the "." is saying add everything in the directory that im running this command from.
 Easier than specifying each file when we're trying to commit more than a few.

 > Tip!
-If you had a `__pycache__` folder when you ran status this is a good opportunity to add a .gitignore, because those are not needed in our git history.
+If you had a `__pycache__` folder when you ran `git status` this is a good opportunity to add a .gitignore, because those are not needed in our git history.
 Run `echo __pycache__ > .gitignore` and re-run git status to see what's changed.
 You'll notice that the pycache folder is no longer there, but now the .gitignore file is.
 I would personally commit the .gitignore **independently** from the commit that implements your feature.
 The gitignore has nothing to do with the feature and the history should reflect that this was a change completely unrelated to it.
 Your commit history should tell anyone who's looking at it how the codebase has evolved over time, and adding two unrelated changes into a single commit hides certain details that people may want to be able to find.
-There are other patterns for managing git and this is one of them, I won't die on this hill and neither should you.
+There are lots of patterns for managing git and this is one of them, I won't die on this hill and neither should you.
 What matters most is alignment in your team.

 Looking at the log